raspberrypilearning/cd-beginner-python-sushi/en/step_2.md

 --- collapse ---
 ---
-title: I want to install Python on my computer
+title: I will install Python on my computer
 ---

 Before you can start coding, you'll need to set up your computer to write Python.
 You'll need to have Python and a text editor installed, and know how to run a Python program.